philbooth/bfj/README.md

   meaning slower tick times but faster overall serialisation time.
   The default value is `16384`.

+## Why does it return bluebird promises?

+Before version `5.0.0`,
+native promises were used.
+But they were found to be an indirect cause of out-of-memory errors when serialising large amounts of data to JSON, due to [well-documented problems with the native promise implementation](https://alexn.org/blog/2017/10/11/javascript-promise-leaks-memory.html).
+So alternative implementations were evaluated and bluebird won.

+## Can I specify a different promise implementation?

+I'm not against adding a `Promise` option that allows callers to specify the implementation that should be used,
+I just haven't got round to implementing it yet.
+I'll accept a PR if anyone wants to work on it.

 ## Is there a change log?

 [Yes][history].